eungyup/si507_final_project/README.md

 There are three data resources used for the application: uscities.csv, Eventbrite website, and Yelp Fusion API.

 ### 1. uscities.csv
-The US Cities data in a CSV file format was downloaded from <a href="https://simplemaps.com/data/us-cities" target="_blank">Simple Maps</a>.
+The US Cities data in a CSV file format was downloaded from <a href="https://simplemaps.com/data/us-cities">Simple Maps</a>.
 The US Cities data contains information of all cities in the US such as city name, state_name, county_name, latitude, longitude, population, density, zips, etc.

 ### 2. Eventbrite Website
-I crawled and scraped the <a href="https://www.eventbrite.com/d/united-states--michigan/all-events/" target="_blank">Eventbrite</a> website to get events information in Michigan.
+I crawled and scraped the <a href="https://www.eventbrite.com/d/united-states--michigan/all-events/">Eventbrite</a> website to get events information in Michigan.
 I especially used “requests” and “BeautifulSoup” techniques.

 ### 3. Yelp Fusion API
-I got restaurant data for Detroit city and the user’s city in MI from <a href="https://www.yelp.com/developers/documentation/v3" target="_blank">Yelp Fusion API</a>.
+I got restaurant data for Detroit city and the user’s city in MI from <a href="https://www.yelp.com/developers/documentation/v3">Yelp Fusion API</a>.
 I got an API key from the Yelp Fusion API and used “requests” and “json” techniques to access data from Yelp Fusion API.

 ## Interaction and Presentation Options
 ** Before you run the application, please make sure that you have installed the required python packages listed on the top and added your Yelp Fusion API key in the secrets.py.
 Also, please make sure that you download every file on the GitHub.